CircuitVerse/Interactive-Book/docs/bool2.md

 | 0     | 1 | 1 | 1 | 0 |
 | 1     | 1 | 1 | 1 | 1 |

-This example was definately more involved than the previous expressions.
-An interesting observation is that we are doing a sum of product evaluation, that is, `AB'C+BD+CD+D` is a sum of products.
-The significance of a sum of product is that when we are doing `+` we are in fact invoking the `OR` operator.
+This example was more complicated than the previous expressions.
+An interesting observation is that we are doing a sum of product evaluation, i.e, `AB'C+BD+CD+D` is a sum of products.
+When we are using `+`, we are invoking the OR operator.

-Moreover, the `OR` operator returns `true` so long as any one of its arguements returns `true`.
-Therefore, if _any_ of the terms in the sum of product (SOP) expressions is `true`, then we know that the final expression is `true` for certain.
+Moreover, the `OR` operator returns `true` so when the any one of the terms in sum of product (SOP) returns `true`, then the final expression is `true` for certain.

 ## Example Algebraic Simplification

-Let's simplify our expression from the previous truth table example.
-We can apply ordinary algebra tricks such as factoring.
-Remember that the `+` operator invokes the `OR` gate, and that `true or x` always returns `true` regardless of `x` (as shown in our first truth table).
+Let us take the previous example for this purpose.
+In Algebraic simplification method, ordinary algebra tricks such as factoring is used.
+Remember that the `+` operator invokes the `OR` gate, and that `true OR x` always returns `true` regardless of `x` (as shown in our first truth table).
 ```
 AB'C+BD+CD+D // Initial expression
 AB'C+BD+D(C+1) // Factor out a D